gafiatulin/codewars/README.md

 # codewars

-To practise functional programming in Haskell I solve [codewars](http://www.codewars.com) challenges.
+A collection of my solutions (written in Haskell) to the challenges on [codewars](http://www.codewars.com).

-Here I post my solutions to said challenges grouped by the difficulty (8 kyu being the easiest, 1 kyu — the hardest).
+Problems are grouped by the difficulty (8 kyu being the easiest, 1 kyu — the hardest).

 My profile: http://www.codewars.com/users/gafiatulin